tobsirl/AWS-Certified-DevOps-Engineer/README.md

 #### Temporary Security Credentials

 IAM roles issue temporary security credentials that are valid for a specified duration.
 These credentials are generated dynamically and provided to the user or application that assumes the role.
 The user or application can then use the temporary security credentials to make requests to AWS resources.

+##### sts:AssumeRole

+sts:AssumeRole is an AWS Security Token Service (AWS STS) API operation that grants an IAM user permission to assume a role.
+The IAM user must have permission to call the sts:AssumeRole API operation and the role must have a trust policy that allows the IAM user to assume the role.